benymaxparsa/benymaxparsa.github.io/_pages/about.md

 Dr. Dabaghi-Zarandi offered one of my friends and me a position to become teaching assistants for both "Data Structure and Algorithms" and "Design and Analysis of Algorithms" courses.
 We had a blast that semester being teaching assistants to lots of students.
 We perfectly poured our heart and soul into that job, and as a result, everyone was happy, including our students, ourselves, and Dr. Dabaghi-Zarandi.

+## A new chapter in my life just began:

+Dr. Dabaghi-Zarandi reached out to me to offer us the position of Teaching Assistant once again, and we were more than happy to accept.
+At that moment, it struck me that I am immensely passionate about theoretical computer science, and I would love to continue my academic journey in the field of Algorithms.
+So again, I reached out to Dr. Dabaghi-Zarandi, asking her if she had any available position as Undergraduate Research Assistant for me.
+Thankfully she gave me a chance, and ultimately, I was selected to be her undergrad research assistant.
+We began our research on algorithms related to Community Detection immediately.